Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 console.log(calculate(calculate(1, 2, add), calculate(3, 4, sub), mul));
 ```

-The last parameter is called a default parameter and usually it is placed as
+The last parameter is called a default parameter and usually, it is placed as
 the last argument.
 This is something that you have to do if you are going to
 use default values.
-This snippet is not that different than the previous
+This snippet is not that different from the previous
-except the introduction of the default parameter which means for the third
+one except for the introduction of the default parameter which means for the third
 argument, we can choose to pass a value for it or not.

 ```js